daniizhao/nemi-frontend-test/README.md

 ### - Added filter by name

 Once there are a lot of services created, it can become a problem if the user wants to search for an specific service to modify or delete.
 The solution is to add an input to allow the user to search by name.

+# New Service changes

+### - Duration selector

+Created a custom time picker.
+Added the hour field, as the Input type="time" doesn't really allow to change the format.
+It is also a good change because a service could be longer than an hour.